Advanced Recycling

 2. Sorting

-Today, plastics are sorted for either mechanical recycling or landfill.
+Today, most plastics are sorted for either mechanical recycling or landfill.
 Advanced recycling opens a new path for difficult-to-recycle plastics like chip bags and even artificial turf to be diverted to plastic recovery facilities.

 3. Shredding and processing